PseudoDevs/IamGhost/bmd1.md

-Last updated: 2024-04-07 06:55:04
+Last updated: 2024-04-07 06:55:37
-Random Quote: And, you know, you just can't be mad at me for wanting you to be okay. - Rue Bennett
+Random Quote: When you hit rock bottom, you still have a way to go until the abyss. - Tokyo